johnperry-math/AoC2023/More_Detailed_Comparison.md

 ```
 This is very useful in practice, especially when combined with Rust's pattern-matching facilities.

-Ada programmers will recognize that they can do this, too; the mechanism is simply different.
-In Ada, it's called a discriminated type:
+Ada programmers can do similar things with enumerations; they just have to go through `record`s known as "discriminated types".
+In a sense, Ada and Rust offer the same facility; they just reverse the tool usage:

 ```ada
 type My_Enum_Variants is (Variant_1, Variant_2);